Menu

 Pupils learn key vocabulary/scientific terminology to be able to explain processes and outcomes accurately and through a range of scientific inquiry e.g. observation over time, pattern seeking.
 Key vocabulary is carefully planned for, across the school, to ensure children are given the opportunity to revisit and build on previous learning.

 Our pupils use our school grounds where possible to develop their first hand experiences in Science, especially when exploring the seasons.
 We have a wide variety of trees, which supports our pupils in developing their understanding of British trees.
-We also use trips where possible to enhance our pupils learning in science, for example: Greenwich Planetarium, Horton Kirby (rivers trip).
+We also use trips and online workshops to enhance our pupils learning in science.

 Please look at our topic webs on the curriculum by class pages for further information on the Science objectives your child will be taught term by term.